pwittchen/wittchen.io/source/about/index.md

 Hi!
 ---

 My name is **Piotr Wittchen**.
 I am [**software developer**](https://www.linkedin.com/in/piotrwittchen/) from Gliwice, Poland.
-I graduated Engineering and Master studies of Automatic Control, Electronics and Computer Science at Silesian University of Technology.
-I&nbsp;worked mostly with web and mobile applications.
-I also develop my open-source [projects](/projects).
-From time to time, I give [talks](/talks) related to software development at the conferences and meetups.
+I develop open-source [projects](/projects) and from time to time give [talks](/talks) related to software development at the conferences and meetups.
 Besides geeky stuff, I like fresh drip coffee brew, different kinds of sports, traveling, music and playing the guitar.
 If you would like to contact me or just say hello, send me an [e-mail](mailto:piotr@wittchen.io)!

 Want to know more?
 ------------------